 To date, the program graduates have had a high job placement rate and are successful with the National Council of Interior Design Qualification and Leadership in Energy & Environmental Design credential examinations.

 The University of Charleston also offers a Historic Preservation Certificate.

-General admission to the University with a visit to the University and an interview with the Chair of the Interior Design program are highly recommended.
+General admission to the University with a visit to the University and an interview with the Chair of the Interior Design and Drafting Technology program are highly recommended.